Skip to content

 7. Google Voice number disappeared

-We admit, this issue may sound a little weird.
+We admit this issue may sound a little weird.
 But it’s true: These days, even your Google Voice number can ghost you.

-• You don’t make a call, send a text, listen to your voicemail, or open the Voice app on an Apple or Android phone in six months.
+There are more ways this can happen than you think.
+It makes sense for VoIP services to revoke access if you fail to pay, but Google will even take back your phone number if you don’t make a call, send a text, listen to your voicemail, or open the Voice app on an Apple or Android phone in six months.
 You’ll only have 45 days to reclaim the number before it’s gone for good.

 8. Can’t port phone number